lioryarkon9/todos/README.md

 ## What we're looking for

+- Clean, modular, and maintainable code
+- Clear state management
 - Accurate implementation of the design
 - Correct usage of the provided API
-- Clean, modular, and maintainable code
-- Clear state management
 ## Instructions

-1. Create a new React application using `create-react-app` / `vite` or any other method you prefer.
+Create a new React application using `create-react-app` / `vite` or any other method you prefer.

-2. Set up your local development environment.
-3. Use the provided API key to fetch the data from the API.
+The task is divided into 6 steps. please pass each step at a time, but keep previous steps working.
+Try to complete as many steps as you can:
+  1. Start with implementing the basic functionality using local state - present a list of mock todo items in the main table + support sorting (by default items should be sorted by their created time ascending).
-4. Implement the design as provided in the screenshot and Figma file.
+  2. Make the table look as closely as you can to the design in the screenshots and Figma.
+  3. Add the top bar - TODO title, tasks summary legend and avatar.
+  4. Allow filtering by Incomplete / All.
+  5. Add the "Add todo" wizard.
+  6. Make everything work against the API.

+We know that this is a short time frame to get everything done, so please advance in the steps according to this order.

-5. Your application should be able to run locally using the `npm start` command.
+Your application should be able to run locally using the `npm start` command.

-6. Feel free to use your favorite packages or assistance via chatGPT
+Feel free to use your favorite packages or assistance via ChatGPT

 Please note that the task is time-bound and should be completed within 3 hours.

 ## Submission

 Once you've finished, please follow these steps to submit your work: